-If on? is not #f, then the selection will be automatically extended when cursor keys are used (or, more generally, when move-position is used to move the selection), otherwise anchoring is turned off.
+If on? is not #f, then the selection will be automatically extended when cursor keys are used (or, more generally, when move-position is used to move the selection or the keep-anchor? argument to set-position is a true value), otherwise anchoring is turned off.
 Anchoring is automatically turned off if the user does anything besides cursor movements.

 '''

 (send a-text set-autowrap-bitmap bitmap)

 → (or/c (is-a?/c bitmap%) #f)

-'''

-'''

 bitmap : (or/c (is-a?/c bitmap%) #f)

 '''